MarianStelianCraciun/rotrust/README.md

 ## Contributing

-We welcome contributions to the RoTrust project:
+We welcome contributions to the RoTrust project.
+Please note that we have implemented branch protection rules to maintain code quality:

+- **Direct pushes to the main branch are not allowed**
+- All changes must be made through pull requests
+- Pull requests require review before merging

+To contribute:

-1. Fork the repository
+1. Fork the repository (if you're an external contributor) or create a new branch (if you're a team member)
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For detailed contribution guidelines, please see our [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.

 ## License